cjuicey/csp/README.md

 # Constraint Satisfaction Problem Algorithm and Solver

 The class for defining a constraint satisfaction problem (CSP) is quite general, and can be used with many problems.
-The solver is based on min conflicts with weighted assignments (0 or 1 by default, >1 gives preference to that node assignment) used to break the tie between two non-conflicting solutions.
+The solver is based on min conflicts with weighted assignments (0 or 1 by default, >1 gives preference to that node assignment) used to break the tie between two equally good non-conflicting solutions.
 A good idea would be to have a higher weight for assignments satisfying soft constraints to attract optimal results.